TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         1. Erazer X Series: Extreme-Performance Gaming PCs
         2. See all Erazer Desktops
     5. Not sure what you need?
+        1. Holiday Gift Guide
-        1. New Product Showcase
+        2. New Product Showcase
-        2. Best Selling Desktops
+        3. Best Selling Desktops
-        3. Gaming PCs
+        4. Gaming PCs
-        4. View All Desktops
+        5. View All Desktops
-        5. Monitors
+        6. Monitors
-        6. Keyboards &.
+        7. Keyboards &.
 Mice
-        7. Deals
+        8. Deals
-        8. PC Finder
+        9. PC Finder

     6. See all Desktops &.
 All-in-Ones